 Final Project: The final project must be a research or design project that is related to the topics covered in class.
 You may choose to work individually or in small groups (2-3 members each).
 Working in groups, however, is highly recommended.
-You are encouraged to select a topic for your final project as soon as possible.
-A written project proposal (10-15 pages) will be due on March 10.
-The final project report (25-30 pages) will be due on April 28.
+The final project report (25-30 pages) will be due on April 27.
 Each team will be required to present the results of their final project during the last week of the semester.
+You will have to record a video of the presentation that includes a demo of your system and upload it on Canvas.
+The presentation will count as 10% of the overall grade for this class.; the written report will be 20%.